Canyon County Historic Preservation Commission

 The Board of County Commissioners has final say on all grant support award applications.
 Once applications are approved for support awards by the BOCC, the historic preservation tax levy is set along with the entire County Budget at that exact allocation for the following fiscal year.

 Boise State University Distinguished Professor, Department of Anthropology – Archaeologist

-College of Western Idaho, Assistant Professor of Anthropology
+College of Western Idaho, Associate Professor of Anthropology

 Modus Architecture Collaborative, Principal Architect

 Dr. Justin Vance

 College of Western Idaho, Dean, School of Arts and Humanities

 Owner and Attorney at DeFord Law